redxtara/one-page-website/README.md

 Download folder and upload it to your server.
 Edit index.hmtl for changing content and css/style.css for changing apparences.

-If you have now previous knowledge about HTML and CSS you may one to spend a hour of your time reading this http://www.w3schools.com/html/ and this http://www.w3schools.com/css/default.asp
+If you have no previous knowledge of HTML and CSS you may want to quickly skim through this http://www.w3schools.com/html/ and this http://www.w3schools.com/css/default.asp

 ## Copyright and License